Slaughterhouse-Five: Plot

 In 1968, Billy and a co-pilot are the only survivors of a plane crash in Vermont.
 While driving to visit Billy in the hospital, Valencia crashes her car and dies of carbon monoxide poisoning.
-Billy shares a hospital room with Bertram Rumfoord, a Harvard University history professor researching an official history of the war.
-They discuss the bombing of Dresden, which the professor initially refuses to believe Billy witnessed; the professor claims that the bombing of Dresden was justified despite the great loss of civilian lives and the complete destruction of the city.
+Billy shares a hospital room with Bertram Rumfoord, a Harvard University history professor researching an official war history of the USAAF in World War II.
+They discuss the bombing of Dresden, which the professor initially refuses to believe Billy witnessed.
+Despite the significant loss of civilian life and the destruction of Dresden, they both regard the bombing as a justifiable act.

 Billy's daughter takes him home to Ilium.
 He escapes and flees to New York City.
 In Times Square he visits a pornographic book store, where he discovers books written by Kilgore Trout and reads them.
-Among the books he discovers a book entitled The Big Board, about a couple abducted by aliens and tricked into managing the aliens' investments on Earth.
-He also finds a number of magazine covers noting the disappearance of Montana Wildhack, who happens to be featured in a pornographic film being shown in the store.
+He discovers a science fiction novel titled The Big Board at the bookstore.
+The novel is about a couple abducted by extraterrestrials.
+The aliens trick the abductees into thinking they are managing investments on Earth, which excites the humans and, in turn, sparks interest in the observers.
+He also finds some magazine covers that mention Montana Wildhack's disappearance.
+While Billy surveys the bookstore, one of Montana's pornographic films plays in the background.
 Later in the evening, when he discusses his time travels to Tralfamadore on a radio talk show, he is ejected from the studio.
 He returns to his hotel room, falls asleep, and time-travels back to 1945 in Dresden.
 Billy and his fellow prisoners are tasked with locating and burying the dead.
 After a Maori New Zealand soldier working with Billy dies of dry heaves the Germans begin cremating the bodies en masse with flamethrowers.
-Billy's friend Edgar Derby is shot for stealing a teapot.
+German soldiers execute Billy's friend Edgar Derby for stealing a teapot.
 Eventually all of the German soldiers leave to fight on the Eastern Front, leaving Billy and the other prisoners alone with tweeting birds as the war ends.

 Through non-chronological storytelling, other parts of Billy's life are told throughout the book.
 After Billy is evicted from the radio studio, Barbara treats Billy as a child and often monitors him.
 Robert becomes starkly anti-communist, enlists as a Green Beret and fights in the Vietnam War.
-Billy eventually dies in 1976, at which point the United States has been partitioned into twenty separate countries and attacked by China with thermonuclear weapons.
+Billy is eventually killed in 1976, at which point the United States has been partitioned into twenty countries and attacked by China with thermonuclear weapons.
 He gives a speech in a baseball stadium in Chicago in which he predicts his own death and proclaims that "if you think death is a terrible thing, then you have not understood a word I've said."
 Billy soon after is shot with a laser gun by an assassin commissioned by the elderly Lazzaro.